dandesousa/pelican-iris/README.md

 Iris supports a number of features, including:

-- Google Analytics tracking.
+- Google Analytics.
 - Favicon and Apple Touch Icon support.
 - Beautiful javascript driven photo galleries with Galleria.
-- Freely distributable and modifiable worldwide.
+- Public domain -- free of all restrictions and modifiable worldwide.
+- Category pages
 - More features being adding regularly!

 ## Screenshot(s)